karlospn/mytechramblings-site-source-code/content/posts/how-to-integrate-your-roslyn-analyzers-with-sonarqube.md

 ### **Step 1: Create the SonarQube plugin**

-I have built and packed a Roslyn Analyzer library in advance.
-The library contains a simple (and stupid) rule that reports a diagnostic if a class name contains a lowercase letters.
+I have built, packed and published to nuget.org a Roslyn Analyzer library in advance.
+The library contains a simple (and stupid) rule that reports a diagnostic if a class name contains lowercase letters.
 - You can find the Roslyn Analyzer library source code on my [Github repository](https://github.com/karlospn/how-to-integrate-roslyn-analyzers-with-sonarqube/tree/main/MyRoslynAnalyzer).
 - You can get the NuGet package from [nuget.org](https://www.nuget.org/packages/MyRoslynAnalyzer).